 Serving up an eclectic mix of fresh and wholesome Hungarian, Italian, and local fare, Gusto is where it’s at for soups, salads, homemade pasta, pizzas, and the Gusto Special ‘Hungarian Gulash’.
 You can also choose from a list of popular Asian dishes, seafood, burgers and there’s even a kids menu.
 Ask for the specials of the day for something different, or order out for free delivery.

-Things to do in Amed: activities, tours and more!
+Things to do in Amed: Activities, tours & more

 If you haven’t already thrown yourself into the wonders of bubble-blowing, then Amed is the perfect opportunity to do so.
 Home to some of the best diving sites in Bali, if not the world, there are a vast array of diving companies situated just off the main road leading directly through Amed, all offering certification courses with either SSI or PADI.
 For a taster, try an open water exploration dive (for kids 8 years plus) and experience what it’s like to submerge in a full scuba kit in super shallow waters.
 We recommend Adventure Divers (SSI) and Ecodive Bali (PADI) for relaxed, safe and professional diving.
 Amed is perfect for learning the art of diving for its easy shoreline access to wonderful reefs just near the beach at Jemeluk Bay, or the Coral Garden and famous USAT Liberty shipwreck in Tulamben for an amazing wreck diving experience.
 Lucky divers might get to see bumphead parrotfish, ribbon eels, turtles plus so much more!

 Want to try stand-up paddle-boarding out on the calm waters of Jemeluk Bay?
-Simply hire one from any number of places on the bay, like Green Leaf Cafe or Chill Bar and explore the stunning Jemeluk Bay from sunrise till sunset.
-This place is also highly recommended for snorkelers, and the chance to check out the underwater ‘temple’ also known as the famous Underwater Post Office because it looks like a mailbox.
-Snorkelling equipment can easily be hired directly from local vendors on the bay.
-If you enter at Warung Robo and swim to the right side all the way to Barracuda Bar, there’s a great chance you’ll see a turtle or two.
-Lipah beach is also great for snorkelling and the chance to see Sponge Barrel, Blue Spotted Rays and Mackerels.
+Simply hire one from any number of places on the bay, and explore the stunning Jemeluk Bay from sunrise till sunset.
+This place is also highly recommended for snorkellers, and the chance to check out the underwater ‘temple’ also known as the famous Underwater Post Office because it looks like a mailbox.
+Snorkelling equipment can easily be hired directly from local vendors on the bay, plus there’s a great chance you’ll see a turtle or two!
+Lipah Beach is also great for snorkelling and the chance to see Sponge Barrel, Blue Spotted Rays and Mackerels.

 One of the most iconic views you’ll be lucky to see in Amed is the colourful fishing boats on Jemeluk Bay.
 Here you will have the opportunity to take a sunrise or a sunset boat trip in a traditional ‘jukung boat’ or wooden outriggers and see these local fishermen apply their craft to the art of the daily catch.
 Head to the Bay and jump a ride for a small fee.

-Amed is renowned for its artisanal sea salt production and no visit would be complete without checking out how it is harvested at Amed Salt.
+Amed is renowned for its artisanal sea salt production and no visit would be complete without checking out how it is harvested.
 Local producers use traditional techniques handed down from generation to generation, creating an exceptional salt that is of the highest taste and quality.
 Make sure you stock up and bring pressies home for your family and friends!